NielsGrove/SQLAdmin/Inventory/Client/README.md

 Implememtation of various **SQLAdmin** clients.

-## Analytics GUI
+## Operational GUI

 To make the **SQLAdmin** client fast and capable enough is should be considered to build it on Microsoft DirectX.
-This should be done using C++ to gail access to the full functionality of DirectX.
+This should be done using C++ to gain access to the full functionality of DirectX.

+_WPF_ could also be considered, as it can give a fast enough GUI.
+Also it can be deployed with _ClickOnce_ which makes deployment effective.

 ## Reporting